boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Description: This Information Element identifies a type of a NAT Threshold event.
 Values for this Information Element are listed in the "NAT Threshold Event Type" registry.
    - Additional Information: See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-threshold-event.
 See {{?RFC0791}} for the definition of the IPv4 source address field.
 See {{?RFC3022}} for the definition of NAT.
 See {{?RFC3234}} for the definition of middleboxes.

-# Update the Description {#desc}

-These IEs cannot echo some values that can be included in a packet.
-This section may be moved to another document that will updates {{!RFC7012}}.

-## tcpOptions

-Only options having a kind =< 56 can be included in a tcpOptions IE. An update is required to {{!RFC7012}} to specify how all TCP options can be exported.

-## ipv6ExtensionHeaders

-The description should be updated to reflect recent IPv6 EH, specifically 139, 140, 253, and 254.

 # Security Considerations